 .After Receiving his doctoral degree from the University of Utah, Dr. Critchfield’s internship was at the San Francisco VA Medical Center, with post-doctoral training focused on treatment of personality disorders at Weill-Cornell Medical School with John Clarkin, Ph.D. and Otto Kernberg, M.D.
 Prior to his recent (2014) move to join the C-I program faculty he was co-director of the Interpersonal Reconstructive Therapy (IRT) clinic at the University of Utah Neuropsychiatric Institute.
 IRT is an integrative approach that uses an attachment-based case formulation method to optimally tailor treatment for individual patients.
 He works closely with Dr. Lorna Smith Benjamin, creator of IRT, to operationalize and test efficacy and process of change of IRT as applied with adults having severe and chronic psychiatric problems often involving comorbid personality disorder and chronic suicidality.
 He is licensed in VA and maintains a small practice applying IRT to a wide range of clinical problems.

-Caroline received her degree psychology from Wheaton College in Norton, MA.
-Following graduation, she worked at Latham Treatment Center in Brewster, MA with children and adolescents suffering from trauma and Prader Willi Syndrome..
-She is currently employed as a Special Education Paraprofessional in Glastonbury, CT.
+Caroline received her degree in psychology from Wheaton College in Norton, MA.
+Following graduation, she worked at Latham Treatment Center in Brewster, MA with children and adolescents suffering from trauma and Prader-Willi Syndrome.
+She then was employed as a Special Education Paraprofessional working with special needs children in Glastonbury, CT.
 Caroline is pursuing her MSW at Springfield College in Massachusetts.
 She is interested in developing ways digital technology can advance mental health treatment.

 Kristin A. R. Osborn, LMHC is an internationally recognized psychotherapist, researcher, and author, and Associate in Psychiatry at Harvard Medical School and is an acclaimed trainer conducting workshops on Affect Phobia Therapy (APT), depression, anxiety, post-traumatic stress disorder (PTSD), and physician self-care.
 Kristin has trained over a thousand psychotherapists and mental health providers.
 She is the founder of Certified APT™-Training, that teaches how to assess and resolve affect phobias.
 Kristin has conducted Certified APT training internationally.
 She co-authored Paraverbal Communication in Psychotherapy: Beyond the Words, and serves on the board of the Society for the Exploration and Integration of Psychotherapy.
 She is also a board member and President Emeritus of the International Experiential Dynamic Therapy Association.
 Kristin is currently pursuing her Psy.D. at The Chicago School of Professional Psychology. www.kristinosborn.com.